Best 90s Country Singers – 53 Artists and Bands to Know About

 In the Heart of a Woman 1993

 Billy Ray Cyrus exploded onto the country music scene with “Achy Breaky Heart,” a song that became a worldwide phenomenon.
 The track’s catchy hook and Cyrus’s charismatic persona made him an instant star.
-Though he became somewhat of a one-hit-wonder in mainstream circles, his influence remained strong, and he has had a long-lasting career in both music and television.

 14. Clint Black